Jessie Knight (tattoo artist)

-Jessie Knight (1904 – 1992) was the first prominent female tattoo artist in the UK.
+Jessie Marjorie Knight (8 January 1904–1992) was the first prominent female tattoo artist in the UK.

 Personal life

 Jessie Knight was born in Croydon in South London, in 1904, one of eight children.
 Her family worked in circuses and she was involved in sharp-shooting and riding acts.
 She was married aged 27, but this only lasted eight years.
 She died in Barry, South Wales, in 1992.

 Career as tattoo artist

 Knight began as a tattoo artist in 1921 when she was 18, having learnt how to tattoo from her father.
 She worked in Barry, South Wales.
 She was later an apprentice with Charlie Bell in Kent.
 She then moved to her own tattoo shops in Portsmouth and subsequently Aldershot.
 Many of her clients were women.
 She returned to Barry in 1968 and continued working into the 1980s.

 Her style was to work freehand after drawing the design onto the body.

 In 1955 her tattoo of a highland fling won second prize in the Champion Tattoo Artist of All England competition held in London.